 If you want to get the most out of the experience, then you have to work at it.
 The trick is to not feel like you’re an intern and rather treat every task get like it’s up to you to make happen.

 Never forget that your thoughts and ideas are a new perspective for the company you are working for.
 You are young, your brain is fresh, and you will bring a whole lot of new and exciting things to the table, so back yourself.

 It’s why you are an intern right?
 You are working to learn and learning to work.
-You should look at it as your first move into a game where you don’t know the rules yet, at first you are going to look around you at every role of the dice, but after a while you’ll be scheming, strategising and working your way to the top of the leader board.
+You should look at it as your first move into game where you don’t know the rules yet, at first you are going to look around you every role of the dice, but after a while you’ll be scheming, strategising and working your way to the top of the leader board.
 You are also not the only person who will make mistakes so learn from other people’s mistakes too and you’ll climb in double time.

 Build up an arsenal of skills